 Going forward, we believe that interest rates and inflation are likely to remain low, but the multi-decade tailwind of material declines in interest rates will not be present.
 Therefore, future equity market index returns will have to rely more heavily on earnings growth and dividends to produce future total real returns.

 In recent years, the key global equity indices have performed strongly due to: a cyclical improvement in economic growth; U.S. tax cuts; large infrastructure spending and supply side commodity restrictions by China that have boosted commodity prices; low official interest rates; and continuing high levels of liquidity from the massive quantitative easing undertaken by major central banks post the Global Financial Crisis (GFC).
 Most of these stimulatory mechanisms cannot continue indefinitely.
-In fact, the U.S. Federal Reserve has been increasing official interest rates and undertaking quantitative tightening in recent times.

 The world continues to migrate to a winner-takes-all model where average and below average companies continue to suffer from low industry demand growth and a structural decline in the relative strength of their value proposition to customers.
-However, in a difficult macro economic environment, we believe the return and performance profile of a select group of quality companies will persist.
+However, in a difficult macro-economic environment, we believe the return and performance profile of a select group of quality companies will persist.
 Post the GFC, mean reversion in return on capital and rate of sales growth have declined as large global disruptors with strong value propositions have taken market share from traditional businesses.
 These new-world disruptor businesses generally still have relatively small index weights or no index weights in key equity indices.
 This effectively means the future returns of most indices will suffer more from the failure of the old-world business models than they will benefit from the structural success of disruptive modern businesses.

 The shift from mean reversion to a winner-takes-all economic reality is illustrated in Figure 2 below.
 The profitability of the top decile performers in the MSCI World index has continued to increase while the profitability of the bottom decile performers has continued to decrease.
 In a structurally lower growth world post 2009, companies have been driven to innovate and invest at a faster rate.
 The most disruptive companies have accrued significant economic value from this environment.
 In contrast, there are many traditional average and below average quality businesses that have been sustained by low interest rates, tax reductions, restructuring and mergers.
 These lower return businesses are unlikely to mean revert to higher returns on capital in the future.